-Not wanting to dial, but wanting to dial, Jessica Sumner hesitated, her finger poised over her phone’s key pad.
+Not wanting to dial, but wanting to dial, Jessica Sumner hesitated, her finger poised over her phone’s keypad.
 She felt nervous.
-This was silly, she could simply say she’d dialled a wrong number, no one would mind.
+This was silly, she could simply say she’d dialled the wrong number, no one would mind.
 Her brain commanded her finger to press but her muscles refused to cooperate.

 Jessica had visited Eleanor almost every day towards the end, looking into the sunken yellow eyes in Ellie’s gaunt face, feeling desperation whilst trying to exude optimism.
 “You’ll be OK Ellie, the doctors say the prognosis is good.”
 The next thing had been Ellie’s funeral, the coffin pulled on a carriage by two white horses, Jessica watching with tears streaming down her face.
 She choked back a sob at the memory.
 Come on Jess, that was over two years ago.
 We have to move on!
 But still, she and Ellie had enjoyed so many good times growing up together.

 So now she had the inexplicable urge to dial Eleanor’s old number one last time, just to see who was there.
 Crazy, she knew.
 Do it!